juliantisomathews/workbook-frontend/README.md

 My attempt at making a swiss poster.

-## About

-The Good Project Readme Project is a project about about how to make a good Readme so that you can keep your projects well documented and allow yourself and others to build on or learn from your work.
-The project is meant to be an example for others to learn by example and see what aspects might be necessary for a good readme.

 ### My Process / Development

 - Honestly, I still don't feel confident in my HTML & CSS skills to write this from scratched so I used an example code from the slides and reverse-engineered use it for my own good.